AY2526S1-CS2103T-T10-4/tp/docs/UserGuide.md

 Persons are considered duplicates if they have the same name
 </div>

+Additional information on fields:
+* While one may key in phone numbers with hyphen(s) and/or space(s) to improve human-readability, the hyphen(s) and space(s) are automatically removed when phone number is stored in app"
 * The emergency contact fields (`ecn, ecp, ece`) must be either all provided or not at all.

 Examples: